Elaine Fernandez MBACP (Registered) Dip

 "I was seeking help,someone who could guide me on my personal problems.
 I was very sad and unable to make the right decisions, very confused and lonely.
 My first impression of Elaine was peace, tranquility and a good vibe.
 Talking about my painful feelings wasn't easy but Elaine made it easier.
 I thought I will get advice from her, but instead she guided me and gave me the tools to find my way to find solutions to my problems.
 She was very patient and listened with empathy.
 Counselling helped me feel more confident and get my identity back.
 I know life is not easy but I'm learning to love myself everyday.
 Thank you Elaine for your support".
 'DY, Anonymous Counselling Client, St. Albans'

 At times we can all experience life as challenging and we often rely on help from family and friends but there may also be issues that are complex or sensitive which we don't feel comfortable in sharing with those close to us.
-It is at this point we need a safe, confidential space where we can explore our emotions and express ourselves openly.
+It is at this point we need a safe, confidential space where we can explore our emotions and express ourselves openly without fear of being judged.

 Seeking help can be difficult because it can be hard to imagine that an outsider can really understand what you are going through.
 This is where counselling can help by offering an empathic, warm and non-judgemental space for you to reflect and re-direct yourself.
 Together we can explore habits and patterns that have hindered and kept you stuck where you may feel you are existing rather than living.